 This is part of Athlete Daily’s series highlighting high-level athletes across the world of strength training and functional fitness, and how they approach diet and nutrition.

 Learn what some of the best athletes in the world eat, how they fuel themselves and lessons learned along the way.

 Though she may be little, she be fierce.
 That could not be more true of 29-year-old Emily Bridgers.
 At 5’1 134 lb, the former gymnast is one of the smallest female competitors at the CrossFit Games.
 Bridgers, who takes one full rest day a week and one active recovery day, trains up to four hours a day year-round and ups that even more in preparation for the CrossFit Games.

-The Atlantic Regional winner in back-to-back years and South East Regional winner in 2014, Bridgers finished 29th in the 2016 CrossFit Games, her third consecutive trip as an individual.
+The Atlantic Regional winner in 2015 and 2016 and South East Regional winner in 2014, Bridgers finished 29th in the 2016 CrossFit Games, her third consecutive trip as an individual.
 Here, Bridgers —who co-owns CrossFit Terminus in Atlanta– gives us a look at her nutrition and a typical day of training and eating.

 Athlete Daily: Let’s talk about nutrition.
 What is your approach- Paleo, zone, macros, etc.?

 Emily: “I may have more of an open approach than other Games athletes these days, in that I don’t follow anything specifically.
 When I started CrossFit, I tried to eat mostly Paleo, because that’s what everyone else in my gym was doing.
 But now that I’m competing and training all the time, I know I need to eat more carbohydrates and not just through [eating] fruits and vegetables.